kyma-project/busola/docs/extensibility/resources.md

 - **visibility** - by default all fields are visible; however **visibility** property can be used to control a single item display.
   - If set to `false` explicitly, the field doesn't render.
   - If set to any string, this property is treated as jsonata formula, determining (based on current value given as `data`) if the field should be visible.
-  - If not set the field will always be rendered.
+  - If not set, the field always renders.
 - **children** - a list of child widgets used for all `object` and `array` fields.
 Not available for header widgets.

 Extra parameters might be available for specific widgets.